Euler systems for Hilbert modular surfaces: Iwasawa theory

-\begin{proof} This is a special case of the main theorem of \cite{lapidrogawski98}. \end{proof} \egreen We have defined above Galois representations $\rho_{\cF, v}^{\Asai}$ and $\rstd$, for every prime $v$ of $L$, which are unique up to conjugation in $\GL_2(L_v)$.
+We have defined above Galois representations $\rho_{\cF, v}^{\Asai}$ and $\rstd$, for every prime $v$ of $L$, which are unique up to conjugation in $\GL_2(L_v)$.
 After conjugating appropriately, we can and do assume that the images of these representations lie in $\GL_2(\cO_{L, v})$.

-\begin{proposition} The representation $\rho_{\cF, v}^{\Asai}$ is absolutely irreducible, and remains so as a representation of $G_{F^{\mathrm{ab}}}$, for all primes $v$ of $L$.
+\begin{proposition} The representation $\rho_{\cF, v}^{\Asai}$ is absolutely irreducible, and remains so as a representation of $G_{F^{\ab}}$, for all primes $v$ of $L$.
 For all but finitely many $v$ this remains true after reduction modulo $v$. \end{proposition}

 \begin{proof} The characteristic 0 statement, for all $v$, follows from \cite[Remark 5.21]{nekovar-semisimplicity}; so let us prove the statement regarding reduction modulo $v$ for almost all $v$.